Justice-Minded Kids Empowers You To Raise World Changers!

 I already have great parenting workbooks, studies, devotionals, resource guides, etc… to do with my kids to raise them to love others and practice justice.
 But I don’t ever do them.
 They sit on my bookshelf because finding time and energy to do them is hard.

-Like me, there are many parents But modeling and teaching our kids all the things can be hard to do, especially when we are already busy and overwhelmed with life.
+I know there are many other parents like me, who care about teaching our kids to make a difference and become conscious adults.
+But modeling and teaching our kids all the things can be hard to do, especially when we are already busy and overwhelmed with life.

 Mediocre is Great!